sajjadGG/book-python/advanced/performance/optimization.rst

 String Concatenation
 ====================
+How many string are there in a memory?:

 .. code-block:: python
-    :caption: How many string are there in a memory?

     firstname = 'Jan'
     lastname = 'Twardowski'